 The cost for residency ranges from $3812 to $4838 for the academic year (depending on the room the resident occupies and if a special diet is requested) and is due when the resident moves in.
 A payment plan is available upon request.
 The Residence Program fee includes the following:

 - Activity program (annual retreat, holiday parties, etc.);

 - Basic utilities, including Internet;

 - Household supplies (light bulbs, toilet paper, etc.);

 - Shared use of the common resident areas.

 How to Apply to the Residence Program

 March 1 is the deadline to apply for fall housing.
 Housing is limited and fills up quickly.
-Qualified applicants are admitted in the order in which they apply, and applicants for whom no room is available are placed on a waiting list.
-(Gutenberg students are urged to apply early.)
+Qualified applicants are admitted in the order in which they apply, although preference is given to Gutenberg College students, who are urged to apply early.
+Applicants for whom no room is available are placed on a waiting list.
 Although students are urged to apply by March 1, the Residence Program accepts applications throughout the year, and rooms occasionally become available.
 These vacancies are offered first to people on the housing waiting list and then made available to new applicants.